AlbertMadrenys/MetaCsoundProject/README.md

 Examples can be found in this repository.
 Three MetaSound graphs are located in `Content/MetaSounds`.
 Their corresponding `.csd` files are in `Content/CsoundFiles`.

+This examples have video demos.
+You can find them [here](https://youtube.com/playlist?list=PLNpyzkzoPxMEw-t_9TPG27a5hapZB9DEF&feature=shared).

 Packaging your game
 ----------------------------------------------
 The Csound .dll file is not included in the packaged game.
 This means new users will need to install Csound separately.